 Now the final benefit is one of the most popular reasons that guests will get on other podcasts- pitching your services and products to the audience.
 Now, don’t let this be your primary reason for jumping on podcasts.
 It takes away the value that you could potentially bring to the table.
 Yes, it’s a great benefit, but you won’t win the audience over if you’re only trying to sell to them.

 There are a few things to consider on this final benefit: Whatever you’re trying to sell or promote should be strategic.
-One of the best opportunities you can provide is a free resource for the audience to download, then get on your list.
+One of the best opportunities you can provide is a free resource for the audience to download, and then get on your list.

 If you’re trying to promote a service or a program, make sure you’re keeping in mind the timelines of podcasts.
 Your episode may not go live immediately, so having that conversation about live dates is important if you’re promoting an upcoming offering.
 Another thing to consider is not pushing something that you’re only going to run one time.
 For example, if you’re doing a one-time webinar, how are you connecting with and capturing the attention of the audience after the webinar date has passed?
 This is where a valuable strategy for your podcast interviews can make such a difference in your approach and results.
 I’m not saying you can never run these types of promotions, but just consider offering a reply.
 Highlight that this program you’re promoting will open for enrollment a certain amount of times per year and where to find that info!